Grade Level: 4 (3-5)

-SummaryWith an introduction to the ideas of energy, students discuss specific types of energy and the practical sources of energy.
-Hands-on activities help them identify types of energy in their surroundings and enhance their understanding of energy.
+SummaryWith an introduction to the ideas of energy, students discuss specific energy types and practical energy sources.
+Associated hands-on activities help them identify energy types in their surroundings and enhance their understanding of the concept of energy.

 We use energy in all its forms almost every day.
 Engineers study these forms of energy to help create things that make our lives easier.
 Currently, engineers are looking for better ways to produce electricity to keep energy affordable and less destructive to the environment.
-They are also investigating alternative fuel sources for use in vehicles, such as ethanol from corn and hydrogen from water.
+They are also investigating alternative fuel sources for use in vehicles, such as biofuels from algae and hydrogen from water.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,